y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Oct 03, 2022</time> Hit a 401-day streak.

-- <time>Sep 30, 2022</time> Hit a 400-day streak and reached legendary for Activity in Hindi.
-I'll finish this project tomorrow.
+- <time>Oct 02, 2022</time> Hit a 400-day streak and reached legendary for Activity in Hindi.
+I'll (try to) finish this project tomorrow.

 - <time>Oct 01, 2022</time> Hit a 399-day streak.
 Will finish this project this month.